601 S 169 Hwy

 - Behavioral Health Unit serving adults—the only such facility in the area

 Darren Bass, Chief Executive Officer

 Parking and maps

 Free parking is available for all patients and visitors.
 View our campus map (PDF).

 Behavioral Health visiting hours, 4 – 5:30 p.m., are scheduled to ensure therapy sessions are not interrupted.
 Sign in with staff when entering and leaving the unit.
-Limit three visitors per patient in the unit at a time, and no visitors under 12 years of age.
+Limit two visitors per patient in the unit at a time, and no visitors under 18 years of age.
 Lockers are provided for purses and cell phones.
-All food must be in its original unopened container.
-No restaurant food, homemade food, or caffeinated beverages.
+Outside food is not allowed.
 For additional information, call 816-532-7160.